Google Public DNS and FUD

 And, blogger Jesse Stay decided to take the battle theme to its logical conclusion and declared DNS the new browser war:

-Now that you see the potential for controlling the network, you realize that on the "open web", he who controls the network controls the entire internet.
-That’s powerful from a monetization and marketing, and especially advertising standpoint (which Google has a vested interest in).
-When one company controls DNS, that company has the potential to control those that connect through that DNS.
-Now what happens when Google makes this "Public DNS" the default DNS for its users of the Chrome OS?
-Now, not only will Google have an edge in the desktop market, but they also now have an edge on the internet itself.
 I predict DNS will become the new Browser War.
 Now that we have the players in the window to the internet (IE, Firefox/Mozilla, Chrome, Safari), the competition is now shifting to the internet itself, and who controls the actual browsing experience for the user.
 You’ll see players like Microsoft and maybe Apple, and maybe even Facebook enter this race.
-Let’s hope Google continues to follow its model, "Do no evil" as they approach this.
+Let’s hope Google continues to follow its model, “Do no evil” as they approach this.
 I hope they build open architectures allowing users to control their data and control the experience rather than Google itself.
 I hope Google stays competitive, rather than knocking services like OpenDNS out of service.
 I hope they find ways to work with others as they do this.
-There’s a new "war" a-brewing and we’ve moved beyond the browser to who controls the web itself.
-Does Google get first-mover advantage?

 Wow.
 Talk about reading a lot into Google's announcement.
 Jesse is making some pretty big mental leaps to arrive at those conclusions.
 Bringing this back to reality, there is zero chance of Microsoft, Apple, or Facebook(!) spending the cash and effort to roll their own DNS services.
 Zero.
 There is no war here.
 The battle is for what will run in the browser.